lups-tech/.github/profile/README.md

 ## Tech Stack

 Our database is hosted on Supabase, which is used as a PostgreSQL database.
 Our backend is built in ASP.Net Core and connects to the database via Entity Framework as an ORM.
 Our frontend is built in react.
+Auth0 is used for authentication.

 We are working agile, with 1 week sprints, organised using clickup.com.